The Home Buying Process

 At closing, the title company will explain all of the documents that you will be signing and will give you copies of all paperwork.

-After the money has been distributed to the appropriate people or agencies, you’ll receive keys from the title company and move into your new home!
+After the money has been distributed to the appropriate people or agencies and documents have been recorded, you’ll receive keys from the title company and move into your new home!